What is a Webhook Gateway?

 - Reliable Event Delivery Webhooks rely on HTTP, which is inherently unreliable.
 A webhook gateway ensures reliable delivery through mechanisms like retries, configurable backoff strategies, and failure tracking.
 If an endpoint is temporarily unavailable, the gateway retries until the event is successfully delivered or an acceptable threshold is reached.
 Reliable event delivery is important no matter the webhook direction:

-- Recieve Webhooks only: When delivering an event received from a third-party such as Shopify or Stripe to an internal API.
+- Receive Webhooks only: When delivering an event received from a third-party such as Shopify or Stripe to an internal API.

-- Send and Recieve Webhooks When delivering events to a webhook endpoint provided to your platform by a developer.
+- Send and Receive Webhooks When delivering events to a webhook endpoint provided to your platform by a developer.

 - Security and Authentication To prevent unauthorized access or tampering, webhook gateways include features like: